FedeDP/libmodule/docs/src/module.rst

 .. c:macro:: m_become(new_recv)

-  Change recv callback to recv_new_recv
+  Change receive callback to receive_new_recv

-  :param new_recv: new module's recv; the function has prefix \recv_ concatenated with new_recv
+  :param new_recv: new module's receive callback; the function has prefix \receive_ concatenated with new_recv
   :type new_recv: untyped

 .. c:macro:: m_unbecome(void)

-  Reset to default recv poll callback
+  Reset to default receive poll callback

 .. c:macro:: m_set_userdata(userdata)

-  Set userdata for this module; userdata will be passed as parameter to recv callback
+  Set userdata for this module; userdata will be passed as parameter to receive callback

   :param userdata: module's new userdata.
   :type userdata: :c:type:`const void *`